buayanil/e-kost/backend/README.md

 What happens:

+- The dev db is reset but not reseeded
 - Tests are executed using vitest and supertest
 - Please note that the test clears your dev-db, use `npm run reset-db` to fill it again